Giannasaurus/julia/README.md

 HERE'S MY FIRST DATA FRAME IN JULIA!!!!

 # how to run
+first, put one leg forward and step onto the ground, do the same for other leg

-make sure to have julia installed and added to path .... not even explaining dis man....
+then make sure to have julia installed and added to path .... not even explaining dis man....

 julia in cmd:
 ```